Draw Point Cloud of PCA in Python (2 Examples)

 Once we have our data ready, we can perform our PCA.

-Before performing the PCA, we will standardize the data by using the StandardScaler() class:
+Before performing the PCA, we will standardize the data by using the StandardScaler() class to avoid biased PCA results.

 scaler = StandardScaler() scaler.fit(point_cloud) Pcloud_scaled = scaler.transform(point_cloud)

-Now, we can perform the PCA.
-We will choose three components, but you may need some more information in order to choose the optimal number of components for your PCA.
-Let’s take a look:
+Next, we will run the PCA to get three principal components, but you may need some more information in order to choose the optimal number of components for your PCA.

 pca = PCA(n_components=3) PC = pca.fit_transform(Pcloud_scaled)

-Then, we will transform the output of the PCA to a DataFrame with three columns (one for each principal component) by using the pandas DataFrame() function.
-We can see what the first rows of our PCA look like:
+As the final step, we will transform the output of principal component scores to a DataFrame with three columns (one for each principal component) using the pandas DataFrame() function.
+See what the first rows look like below.

 pca_cloud = pd.DataFrame(data = PC, columns = ['PC1', 'PC2','PC3']) pca_cloud.head(6)

-Example 1: Visualize Point Cloud for PCA in 2D
+Example 1: Visualize Point Cloud in 2D after PCA

 sns.set() fig = sns.scatterplot( x='PC1', y='PC2', s=0.5, data=pca_cloud ) plt.title('2D PCA Point Cloud') plt.show()

-Example 2: Visualize Point Cloud for PCA in 3D
+Example 2: Visualize Point Cloud in 3D after PCA

 We can also plot the point cloud in 3D.
-To achieve this, we will first define the axes in our plot, which are the three principal components that we previously defined:
+To achieve this, we will first define the axes of our plot, which are the three principal components that we previously defined.

 Xax = PC[:,0] Yax = PC[:,1] Zax = PC[:,2]